YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Scalp contrast matters.
 When the scalp and hair color contrast strongly, the scalp becomes easier to notice.

-Direction and angulation matter.
+Direction, angulation, and distribution matter.
 Hair placed correctly can create softness, depth, and fullness.
 Hair placed poorly can make an area look flatter, harsher, and lighter than it actually is.

-Distribution matters.
 Where the grafts are placed often matters more than patients realize.
 Even when the graft count sounds acceptable, poor distribution can still create a weak visual result.
-If the grafts are placed in obvious row-like patterns, the scalp can appear more see-through and the hairline can lose the soft, natural irregularity that makes a transplant look convincing.
+If the grafts are placed in obvious row like patterns, the scalp can appear more see through and the hairline can lose the soft, natural irregularity that makes a transplant look convincing.

-In my opinion, failing to pay close attention to graft distribution and creating a row pattern is almost always a sign of poor hair transplant quality.
-This is most commonly seen in hair mill clinics or in the work of careless surgeons.
-A row pattern mainly saves time during the recipient-site incision stage of the surgery, but that convenience comes at the cost of naturalness.
+Failing to pay close attention to graft distribution and creating a row pattern is usually a sign of poor hair transplant quality.
+This is most commonly seen in hair mill clinics or in careless surgical work.
+A row pattern mainly saves time during the recipient area incision stage of the surgery, but that convenience comes at the cost of naturalness.

-And the question patients should ask is simple: Who feels the need to rush such a critical step of the procedure?
+A more useful question is direct.
+Who feels the need to rush such a critical step of the procedure?
 Usually, it is clinics taking on high volumes of patients at lower prices, hair mills.
-You would not normally expect to see this kind of rushed pattern in a surgeon-led clinic that treats only one patient per day.
+You would not normally expect to see this kind of rushed pattern in a surgeon led clinic that treats only one patient per day.

 That is not a theory.
 That is the everyday clinical reality.

-In my experience, this is one of the biggest mistakes patients make when they compare results online.
-They compare one result to another as if every patient starts with the same donor, the same hair characteristics, and the same biological potential.
+In my experience, one of the biggest mistakes patients make when they compare results online is assuming that every patient starts with the same donor, the same hair characteristics, and the same biological potential.

 That is never true.

-Can Hair Characteristics Alone Make A Good Result Look Lighter?
+Hair Characteristics Can Make a Result Look Lighter

 Yes, very often.